 VNH's manager observes that there is now a big push to accelerate the roll out and development of public infrastructure projects ahead of the country's 50th anniversary of reunification in April next year.
 Reflecting this, total public investment in infrastructure is expected to be in the region of US\$30bn, which is expected to have a big multiplier effect.
-The government has previously set out clear KPIs for how the money is to be spent.
+The government has previously set out clear key performance indicators (KPIs) for how the money is to be spent.